 Many investment accounts are closed to American citizens, as many companies choose not to go through registering with the SEC and all the regulatory hassle that comes with it.

-However, a corporation or foundation-owned brokerage account in a jurisdiction like Panama would give you access to many brokerage accounts and investments that would otherwise be off-limits.
+However, a corporation or foundation-owned brokerage account in a jurisdiction like Panama would give you access to many investments that would otherwise be off-limits.

 Many of the highest performing mutual funds, also known as unit trusts, are not available to U.S. investors; however, when you invest through an offshore brokerage account owned by an offshore corporation or trust - then everything changes.

-While some offshore banks offer their own in-house brokerage accounts; except for a few notable exceptions, in certain private management institutions for high net worth clients, these in house options are inferior in service; you are much better going with a dedicated brokerage investment firm.
+While some offshore banks offer their own in-house brokerage accounts; except for a few notable exceptions, in certain private management institutions for high net-worth clients, these in house options are inferior in service.
+It is advised you stick to a dedicated brokerage investment firm.

 The brokerage firms with whom we assist clients in opening up accounts have all the latest online trading platforms available, that can be accessed 24/7, have a history of safe investing and diligently conduct the KYC and due diligence processes to ensure assets that come to the firm are not stemming from illicit sources.

-It is often assumed an offshore account opened under the person's name will be protected by the offshore jurisdictions' privacy laws and confidential banking policies.
+It is often assumed an offshore investment account opened under the person's name will be protected by the offshore jurisdictions' privacy laws and confidential banking policies.
 However, the problem is that every time you decide to make a transaction, your name will be tied to the account

 To ensure your personal details remain private, a limited company, partnership or trust can be used to open up an offshore investment account.

-However, gone are the days of anonymous numbered accounts.
+Gone are the days of anonymous numbered accounts.
 Any incoming or outgoing payment from the account will have a name associated with it on the bank-to-bank routing instructions.
-An investment account may remain totally private or may remain partially private, depending upon your residence and the reporting requirements that you are bound too (unless you renounce your citizenship and move to a tax residency.)
+An investment account can remain totally private or may remain partially private, depending upon your residence and the reporting requirements that you are bound too (unless you renounce your citizenship and move to a tax residency.)

 You must declare your account if the laws in your country of residence require it.